ATHLETE WHEREABOUTS

 Image - the ADAMS logo

-Athletes included in the RTP are required to provide the IPC with up-to-date and accurate whereabouts information.
+Athletes included in a testing pool are required to provide the IPC with up-to-date and accurate whereabouts information.
 Whereabouts information is filed each quarter using WADA's online Anti-Doping Administration and Management System (ADAMS).
 Athletes must file their whereabouts by the quarter deadline (see below) and must update the information as required

 Image: a screenshot of WADA's Athlete Central smartphone App